Ujué

 Pilgrimage towards Ujué (in the background)

-Activities in Ujué
+What to do in Ujué

 If the Navarrese village of Ujué is known for something, besides being one of the most beautiful villages in Spain, it is for its delicious Migas del Pastor (“Breadcrumbs of the Shepherd”).
 Migas is one traditional dish with humble origins.
 In its most basic form, they were made with ingredients accessible to any shepherd.
 These ingredients are stale bread, lamb fat, garlic, water and salt.